 10 – WordPress provides a “distraction-free” writing platform, allowing you to focus on your ideas and concentrate on creating your content without getting sidetracked by distracting features like texts, tweets, and status updates.

 11 – WordPress automatically saves your work as you type, so you won’t lose any of your content if your computer crashes or if you make a mistake.
 WordPress also allows you to easily restore previously saved versions of your work with a single click.
-If you need help using the WordPress autosave and restore feature, go here: Using The Post Revisions Feature Of WordPress
+If you need help with the WordPress autosave and restore feature, see this tutorial: Using The Post Revisions Function Of WordPress

 13 – WordPress lets you publish anywhere and everywhere with mobile applications for Android, iOS, and even by email.

 14 – WordPress provides strong password protection for your site and content.
 You can protect individual posts or just parts of your content from public viewing, or even make your content completely private and accessible only to individual authors, members, or registered users with specially assigned roles or privileges.

 15 – WordPress lets you split long content into multi-paged posts for easier reading.